-UPDATE: Deanna Durbin dead at 91
+Update: Deanna Durbin dead at 91

-James Durbin ca. 1940s (source)Durbin's father was James A. Durbin, (October 2, 1884 - May 1, 1976).
-He grew up in or near Newton Heath, Lancashire, England, a small industrial town just east of Manchester City.
+Durbin's father was James A. Durbin, (October 2, 1884 - May 1, 1976), who grew up around Newton Heath, Lancashire, England, a small industrial town just east of Manchester City.
 He was a slight man with a good soprano voice.
 His parents, however, steered him toward the trades and he apprenticed as an iron worker (1).

 Today, the world knows Newton Heath for its football club, the Newton Heath L and YR (Lancashire and Yorkshire Railways) or, as it was re-christened in April 1902, Manchester United!

-There were four railways located in Winnipeg at the time.
-The Canadian Pacific, with 3,000 employees, was Winnipeg's largest single employer (2), and James Durbin, blacksmith, would soon be one of them.
+In 1912, the Durbin family relocated to Winnipeg which was at the pinnacle of its economic might.
+The grain trade was booming, record amounts of cargo were being shipped into the West and land speculators were becoming millionaires overnight.
+(2)There were four railways located in the city at the time.
+The Canadian Pacific with its 3,000 employees was Winnipeg's largest single employer and James Durbin, blacksmith, would soon be one of them.